College of Agricultural and Life Sciences

 Scholarships with a financial need component require a current Free Application for Federal Student Aid (FAFSA) on file with the university.

 Information regarding scholarships administered by organizations outside of the college is posted on the Scholarships from Outside CALS page.
 Scholarships are posted as they become available.

 Agricultural and Life Sciences Loans

 Several short-term loan funds have been established for students in the college.
 Students may borrow money for up to six months at no interest, or very low interest, provided the money is repaid when due.
 Students must be able to provide a specific plan for loan repayment.
 No prior authorizations are needed, and the loan amount is available from the Bursar’s Office on the same day the application is approved.
 Applications for these short-term loans are available in the Office of Academic Affairs.

 Many College of Agricultural and Life Sciences students gain valuable experience by working part-time in jobs related to their interests.
 Working in a laboratory is often the first step for students who are interested in conducting their own research.

 Some students are hired directly by specific departments as a result of the students' interests and experience.
 Also, the university maintains a Student Job Center in the Office of Student Financial Aid, 333 East Campus Mall, to help students find part-time work.

 Agricultural and Life Sciences students will find many organizations and clubs to meet their professional interests.
 Student organizations provide a vehicle for students to gain leadership experience and develop professional skills.
-For more information see the Registered Student Organization (RSO) Directory and CALS Student Organizations and Clubs.
+For more information see the Registered Student Organization (RSO) Directory and CALS Student Organizations.